Jump to ...

 Getting Out the Vote: Election Efforts in a Polarized Environment

 Presented by Allie Bones

 Non-profits are often reluctant to get involved in anything that might appear to be partisan.
-There are many activities that non-profits can participate in, however, to help register people to vote and provide education to help make voters informed of the issues.
+However, there are many activities that non-profits can participate in, such as helping register people to vote and providing education to help make voters informed of the issues.
 This session will discuss efforts at federal, state and local levels that are being undertaken to mobilize Boards of Directors, staff and volunteers, program recipients, and supporters in voter registration and education efforts.